 How to Make Jello Playdough

-In a large mixing bowl, add the dry ingredients of flour and salt.
+In a large mixing bowl, mix the flour, salt, and Jello powder together.

 More Homemade Play dough Recipes: